oracle/oracle-database-operator/docs/observability/README.md

 # Managing Observability on Kubernetes for Oracle Databases

-Oracle Database Operator for Kubernetes (`OraOperator`) includes the Oracle Database Metrics Exporter controller for Oracle Databases, which enables users to observe Oracle Databases by scraping database metrics using SQL queries.
+Oracle Database Operator for Kubernetes (`OraOperator`) includes the Observability controller for Oracle Databases and adds the `DatabaseObserver` CRD, which enables users to observe Oracle Databases by scraping database metrics using SQL queries.
 The controller automates the deployment and maintenance of the metrics exporter container image, metrics exporter service and a Prometheus servicemonitor.